 Also, checking in on the Rebels still in NFL camps.

 Rebels will have new coordinators on both sides of the ball in 2012.

-Before moving to Las Vegas, Paulson spent six seasons as defensive coordinator at Montana while also coaching the ends.
+Before coming to Las Vegas, Paulson spent six seasons as defensive coordinator at Montana while also coaching the ends.
 He also served as UM's assistant head coach for five years.